Philliec459/Simple-Neural-Network-to-Estimate-Carbonate-Rock-Types/README.md

 https://www.youtube.com/watch?v=LSr96IZQknc

 We have used Clerke's Rosetta Stone data and his PRTs as our training set, except that we combined all the macros PRTs into one RT that had a value of 2.
 We combined all the Type 1 Meso PRT into a RT with a value of 1 and all the Micro PRT compose our third RT with a value of 0.
-The following is a standard Sigmoid s-curve.
+The following is the Sigmoid s-curve that we are using

 ![TS_Image](sigmoid.png)

 We have expanded our Sigmoid curve for values from 0 to 2 to accomodate our 3 RTs at 0, 1 and 2.

         def sigmoid(x):